herraa1/msx-joyblue-v1/README.md

 >
 > An adapter based on PCB v1 Build1a has been successfully built and tested using the bluepad32 firmware!
 >
-> Adapter v1 Build2b has NOT yet been build, although I may build it in the future.
+> Adapter v1 Build2b has NOT yet been built, although I may build it in the future.
 >
 > The other builds will NOT be built, and are just left for reference.
->
-> The proposed acrylic enclosure with the latest modifications has NOT yet been tested!
-Nearly there!
 >

 For an upgraded SMD version, please visit [msx-joyblue-v2](https://github.com/herraa1/msx-joyblue-v2).